Qiskit-Partners/qiskit-runtime/docs/limitations.rst

    Currently only the *ibmq_montreal* and *ibmq_qasm_simulator* are accessible via the Qiskit runtime architecture.

+- **Uploading custom quantum programs not supported**

+   At present, uploading custom programs to the Qiskit runtime is not supported.
+   This will be relaxed in upcoming releases.

 - **Five circuit limit per circuit runner job**

-   The current Qiskit runtime was designed for executing program scripts
+   The current Qiskit runtime was designed for executing program scripts,
    and is not tailored to large batches of quantum circuits.
 As such, there is a size limitation that translates into roughly a five circuit maximum per job.